edwardvmills/NURBSlib_EVM/Tutorial 0.03 Point_onCurve ControlPoly4_segment ControlPoly6 and CubicCurve6.md

 ControlPoly6 and CubicCurve6 respectively control and exploit a cubic NURBS curve of 6 control points.

-If the title above made no sense to you, please refer to the beginning of this tutorial series
+For clarification, please refer to the beginning of this tutorial series
 [go to tutorial 0.01, ControlPoly4 and CubicCurve4](https://github.com/edwardvmills/NURBSlib_EVM/blob/gh-pages/Tutorial%200.01%20ControlPoly4%20and%20CubicCurve4.md)
 [go to Tutorial 0.02, ControlGrid44 and CubicSurface44](https://github.com/edwardvmills/NURBSlib_EVM/blob/gh-pages/Tutorial%200.02%20ControlGrid44%20and%20CubicSurface44%20-%20page%2001.md)
 [return to main page](http://edwardvmills.github.io/NURBSlib_EVM/)